-Handicapped parking is available close to the Welcome Center and The Overlook Room.
+Handicapped parking is available close to the Welcome Center.

 Conner Prairie is Autism-Friendly

-We are proud to offer families with children with autism, as well as other sensory or developmental challenges, a local attraction with a focused and friendly environment.
+We are proud to offer families with children and adults with autism, as well as other sensory or developmental challenges, a local attraction with a focused and friendly environment.

 • If someone does not like loud noises, be aware that Civil War Journey and Lenape Indian Camp have occasional gunfire demonstrations.
 The Mayfield and Nichols Dry Goods Store in Civil War Journey also has loud noises.

 • If someone likes to interact with animals, our Animals Encounters Barn is perfect.

 • If someone likes to tinker, visit Create.Connect inside the Welcome Center.